Gotoogle/Altima-Linux/README.md

-# Custom-Linux
+# Altima Linux
-A range of files and scripts to customise Linux Mint
+A custom version of Debian 12 with curated applications Plus the scriptes and processes used to achieve this distro